jivoi/awesome-osint/README.md

 * [w3snoop](http://webboar.com.w3snoop.com) - is a website that gives you a free and comprehensive report about a specific website.
 * [Web-Check](https://web-check.as93.net/) - All-in-one tool for viewing website and server meta data.
 * [WebMeUp](http://webmeup.com) - is the Web's freshest and fastest growing backlink index, and the primary source of backlink data for SEO PowerSuite.
+* [Webscout](https://webscout.io/)  - A Swiss Army knife for scaled intelligence and metadata on IP addresses and domains.
 * [Website Informer](http://website.informer.com)
 * [WebsiteTechMiner.py](https://github.com/cybersader/WebsiteTechMiner-py) - automates gathering website profiling data into a CSV from the "BuiltWith" or "Wappalyzer" API for tech stack information, technographic data, website reports, website tech lookups, website architecture lookups, etc.
 * [WhatIsMyIPAddress](http://whatismyipaddress.com)